Architrek/simple-bus-mongo/README.md

 ![alt text](http://whiteandreetto.com/wp-content/uploads/2014/08/logo.full_.black_.png "White Andreetto Consulting")

-# Simple Service Bus
+# A Simple Service Bus Prototype
-## Implementing Message Queue with MongoDB & Spring
+## Implementing a Persistent Message Queue with MongoDB & Spring
 ================

-Following the [article reposted by Mondora] (https://mondora.com/#!/post/eafc1a14af194ebeb8d0ccc425cbd803) here's a simple implementation.
+Following the [article reposted by Mondora] (https://mondora.com/#!/post/eafc1a14af194ebeb8d0ccc425cbd803) here's a simple implementation of a circular buffer and relevant read components.
+The implementation relies on MongoDB Capped Collections and Tailable Cursor.
+Check out this page for the key details.

 ## Introduction